 - displayed in each establishment in English and Spanish and a copy must also be provided to each customer in the customer's preferred language. - xiii.
 Information Technology Services/Telecommunications Services.
 IT and IT services and their essential service vendors, including the provision of essential global, national, and local infrastructure for computing services, business infrastructure, communications, and web-based services, and critical manufacturing, as well as telecommunications services, internet access and broadband/communications services. - xiv.
 Essential Retail.
-Laundromats, dry cleaners, and laundry service providers., hardware stores, and related facilities.
+Laundromats, dry cleaners, and laundry service providers, hardware stores, and related facilities.
 Firearm and ammunition suppliers and retailers for purposes of safety and security.
 Hardware stores and business that sell electrical, plumbing, and other materials necessary to support Essential Businesses, and Essential Government Functions, and Critical Infrastructure.
 Essential retail establishments shall comply with the Rules for Essential Retail Establishments set out in Exhibit A. - xv.
+Fabric Stores.
+Stores that sell fabric, for the sole purpose of selling fabric and supplies necessary for the creation of fabric cloth coverings and masks and supplies necessary for home schooling students.
+Stores that sell fabric shall comply with the Rules for Essential Retail Establishments set out in Exhibit A. - xvi.
 Hotels and Motels.
-Hotels and motels, to the extent used for lodging or delivery or carry-out food services. - xvi.
+Hotels and motels, to the extent used for lodging or delivery or carry-out food services. - xvii.
+Short-Term Rentals.
+Short-term rental of all or part of a residential property to a person who is not a permanent resident is prohibited.
+Within the meaning of this Order, a "permanent resident" is a person who has the right to use or possess a room at the residential property for at least 30 consecutive days, so long as there is no interruption of payment for the period.
+This Order does not prohibit short-term rental to hospital employees or other licensed healthcare professionals, military personnel, law enforcement personnel, government employees, or Dallas County residents who need a place to self-quarantine away from their family and/or roommates.
+Renters currently occupying short-term rental properties shall be permitted to complete the current rental contract but are required to follow the requirements of this order - xviii.
 Providers of Basic Necessities to Economically Disadvantaged Populations.
-Businesses or organizations that provide food, shelter, and social services, and other necessities of life for economically disadvantaged or otherwise needy individuals. - xvii.
+Businesses or organizations that provide food, shelter, and social services, and other necessities of life for economically disadvantaged or otherwise needy individuals. - xix.
 Essential Services Necessary to Maintain Essential Operations of Residences or Other Essential Businesses.
 Businesses or services that supply other Essential Businesses, Essential Government Services, and Critical Infrastructure with the support or supplies needed to operate; including but not limited to mail, shipping and delivery services, warehouse/distribution and fulfillment, storage, moving services, janitorial services, laundry services, computer, audio or video electronics, sanitary equipment, and medical equipment..
 To the extent possible, services shall be provided in compliance with Social Distancing Rules attached, including distancing of six feet and routine use of hand sanitizer.
-All employers that are common carriers, motor carriers, private carriers, shippers, delivery services, moving companies and contract carriers that load or unload cargo, supplies, equipment or goods at any point located in Dallas County shall comply with the rules set out in Exhibit E. - xviii.
-Supplies to Work From Home.
-Businesses that supply products needed for people to work from home. - xix.
-Public and Private Education.
-Public and private educational institutions, only for the purposes of facilitating distance learning or performing essential functions, provided compliance with the Social Distancing Rules is maintained - xx.
-News Media.
-Newspapers, television, radio, and other media services.
+All employers that are common carriers, motor carriers, private carriers, shippers, delivery services, moving companies and contract carriers that load or unload cargo, supplies, equipment or goods at any point located in Dallas County shall comply with the rules set out in Exhibit E.